-Here’s the last instalment of my Periscope series #Obsidiscope, which went live back on October 2015.
+Here’s the final instalment of my Periscope series #Obsidiscope, which went live back on October 2015.
 In this, the fifth and final episode, I chat about appreciating the wealth of copy around you and learning from it too.

 Sometimes, observing all that’s around you is the best way to learn, and that’s certainly true of copywriting.
 If you want to boost your copywriting skills, it’s imperative that you keep an eye on the copy that’s all around us on a day to day basis.
 Every piece of text you see out on the high street has had to be written.
 Someone has had to sit down and put pen to paper each time, thinking “what is the best way of portraying this message to as many people as possible?”